UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Charges and fees

-Lloyds charges £11 for buying and selling U.K. shares, investment trusts, bonds and ETFs.
+Infrequent investors: However, if you trade infrequently and are only investing small amounts, then Lloyds can end up being expensive.
+Lloyds charges £11 for buying and selling U.K. shares, investment trusts, bonds, and ETFs.
 This cost is reduced to £10 if you are a Premier or Private Banking customer, and to £8 if you make more than eight trades per quarter (around three a month).

-These costs are among the highest in the industry, in line with a few other brokers including AJ Bell, Barclays and Fidelity.
-Other platforms including Interactive Investor (ii), XTB, Freetrade, eToro and Interactive Brokers are cheaper for share trades.
-Lloyds also charges £1.50 for mutual fund trades, which most other platforms offer for free if they offer mutual funds.
+These costs are among the highest in the industry, in line with a few other brokers including AJ Bell, Barclays, and Fidelity.
+Other platforms, including Interactive Investor, XTB, and Freetrade, are cheaper for share trades.
+Lloyds also charges £1.50 for mutual fund trades, which most other platforms offer for free if they offer mutual funds at all.

-Another good feature is that Lloyds does not charge anything on international share trades (although a 1% foreign exchange, or FX, fee applies).
-You can buy shares in companies listed on the NYSE and NASDAQ in the U.S., and those listed in Paris, Frankfurt, Milan, Amsterdam and Brussels.
+International shares: Another good feature is that Lloyds does not charge anything on international share trades (although a 1% foreign exchange, or FX, fee applies).
+You can buy shares in companies listed on the NYSE and NASDAQ in the U.S. as well as those listed in Paris, Frankfurt, Milan, Amsterdam, or Brussels.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
 Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are five scenarios of how much Lloyds Bank would cost based on trade frequency: